jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 >
 > So, for example, it is relatively safe to use the simple noun "Car" to represent the physical object (of ~30,000 parts, the thing that one gets in and drives away), even though you are only modeling very basic details about it, like its color, mileage, location, make, model and year, number of windows, car seats, etc. However, what if your specific business decides to include using bicycles, boats, buses or trucks later on?
 Would "Vehicle" have been a better option to start with?
 Context matters.

-In the "Car Sharing" world (the example domain in the codebase that you are learning from), we know that this domain is all about people (end-users) making reservations (bookings on some future schedule) to use a car (owned by someone else), finding the car at some location, then gaining access to the car (digital or physical key), then driving the car on some journey over some route for some time, eventually, returning the car to some location, and being charged for its use.
+In the example "Car Sharing" world (the example domain in the codebase that you are learning from), we know that this domain is all about people (end-users) making reservations (bookings on some future schedule) to use a car (owned by someone else), finding the car at some location, then gaining access to the car (digital or physical key), then driving the car on some journey over some route for some time, eventually, returning the car to some location, and being charged for its use.

 So, from that simple "mental model" of the real world, we know that we are likely to have these initial core subdomains: